 ARTICLE II — RIGHTS AND LIABILITIES OF MEMBERS

-Members shall have no individual or separate interest in the property or assets of the Cooperative except that upon dissolution, after (a) all debts and liabilities of the Cooperative shall have been paid, and (b) all capital furnished through patronage shall have been retired as provided in these Bylaws, the remaining property and assets of the Cooperative shall be distributed among the members in the proportion which the aggregate patronage of each bears to the total patronage of all members of the Cooperative during the seven years next preceding the date of the filing of the certificate of dissolution.
+Members shall have no individual or separate interest in the property or assets of SECO Energy except upon dissolution, after (a) all debts and liabilities of SECO Energy have been paid and (b) all capital furnished through patronage shall have been retired as provided in these Bylaws.
+The remaining property and assets of SECO Energy shall be distributed among the members in the proportion which the aggregate patronage of each bears to the total patronage of all members of SECO Energy during the seven years next preceding the date of the filing of the certificate of dissolution.

-The private property of the members shall be exempt from execution or other liability for the debts of the Cooperative and no members shall be individually liable or responsible for any debts or liabilities of the Cooperative.
+The private property of the members shall be exempt from execution or other liability for the debts of SECO Energy and no members shall be individually liable or responsible for any debts or liabilities of SECO Energy.

-It shall be the duty and responsibility of each member and of each former member of the Cooperative to keep the Cooperative advised of the member’s or former member’s current mailing address.
+It shall be the duty and responsibility of each member and of each former member of SECO Energy to keep SECO Energy advised of the member’s or former member’s current mailing address and contact information.

 ARTICLE III — MEETINGS OF MEMBERS

-The Annual Meeting of the members shall be held during the first four months of each year at such place within a county served by the Cooperative as selected by the Board, and which shall be designated in the notice of the meeting, for the purpose of announcing Board Members, passing upon reports for the previous fiscal year and transacting such other business as may come before the meeting.
-It shall be the responsibility of the Board to make adequate plans and preparations for the Annual Meeting.
-Failure to hold an Annual Meeting or failure to attain a quorum at the Annual Meeting shall not constitute a forfeiture or dissolution of the Cooperative.
+The Annual Meeting of the members shall be held during the first four months of each year at such place within a county served by SECO Energy as selected by the Board of Trustees, and which shall be designated in the notice of the meeting, for the purpose of announcing the Board of Trustees and transacting such other business as may come before the meeting.
+It shall be the responsibility of the Board of Trustees to make adequate plans and preparations for the Annual Meeting.
+Failure to hold an Annual Meeting or failure to attain a quorum at the Annual Meeting shall not constitute a forfeiture or dissolution of SECO Energy.

-Special Meetings of the members may be called by resolution of the Board of Trustees, or upon the written request of any three Trustees, by the President, or by ten per centum or more of all the members, and it shall thereupon be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided.
-Special Meetings of the members may be held at any place in the State of Florida within the area served where housing facilities are available, and as specified in the notice of the Special Meeting.
+Special Meetings of the members may be called by resolution of the Board of Trustees upon the written request of any three Trustees, by the President, or by ten percent or more of all the members.
+It shall thereupon be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided.
+Special Meetings of the members may be held at any place in the State of Florida within the area served where appropriate facilities are available and as specified in the notice of the Special Meeting.

-(b) Written or printed notice stating the place, day and hour of a District Meeting shall be delivered to each member residing in such district not less than thirty days nor more than forty-five days before the date of the meeting, either personally or by mail, by or at the direction of the Secretary.
-If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, addressed to the member at his address as it appears on the records of the Cooperative, with postage thereon prepaid.
+2. Written notice printed or electronically provided stating the place, day and hour of a District Meeting shall be delivered to each member residing in such district not less than thirty (30) days nor more than forty-five (45) days before the date of the meeting, either personally, by mail or electronically, at the direction of the Secretary.
+If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, addressed to the member at the address as it appears on the records of SECO Energy, with postage thereon prepaid.
 If electronically provided, such notice shall be deemed to be delivered on the date that the notice is sent to an e-mail address which has been provided by the member to SECO Energy.
 The failure of any member to receive notice of a District Meeting shall not invalidate any action which may be taken by the members at such meeting.

-The minimum number of members required by Florida law governing Electric Cooperatives, as such law now exists [F.S.
-425.09 (6)] or may be from time to time hereafter amended.
+A quorum is the number of members present in person required by Florida law governing Electric Cooperatives, as such law now exists or may be from time to time hereafter amended.
 A quorum is required for the transaction of business at all meetings of the members.
-If less than a quorum is present at any meeting, a majority of those present may adjourn the meeting from time to time without further notice, except that the Secretary shall notify absent members of the time and place for resumption of such adjourned meeting.
+If less than a quorum is present a majority of those present may adjourn the meeting from time to time without further notice except that the Secretary shall notify absent members of the date, time and place for resumption of such adjourned meeting.

-(c) Voting by the spouse of a member shall be permitted upon presentation to the Cooperative, prior to, or upon registration at, each member meeting, of satisfactory evidence, entitling the spouse presenting the same to vote on behalf of said member.
+3. Voting by the spouse of a member shall be permitted upon presentation to SECO Energy prior to or upon registration at each member meeting of satisfactory evidence entitling the spouse presenting the same to vote on behalf of said member.

-(d) The Board may, from time to time, adopt a policy or policies authorizing members to vote by mail or electronic transmission if not prohibited by law.
+4. The Board may, from time to time, adopt a policy or policies authorizing members to vote by mail or electronic transmission if not prohibited by law.
 Voting by mail or electronic transmission under such a policy may be permitted so long as such votes are submitted in accordance with procedures adopted by the Board.
 The question upon which a member may vote shall be included with the notice of the meeting.
-Members voting by mail or electronic transmission as authorized in this Article shall be counted as present in person for determination of a quorum, provided that members voting by mail or electronic transmission shall not be counted on any matter raised at a meeting which was not identified in the notice of the meeting.
-An executed or electronically signed ballot appearing to have been transmitted by the Member, or a reproduction of a ballot is a sufficient ballot.
+Members voting by mail, limited proxy, or electronic transmission as authorized in this Article shall be counted as present in person for determination of a quorum, provided that members so voting by mail, limited proxy, or electronic transmission shall not be counted on any matter raised at a meeting which was not identified in the notice of the meeting.
+An executed or electronically signed ballot appearing to have been transmitted by the member, or a reproduction of a ballot, is a sufficient ballot.

-The territory served, or to be served, by the Cooperative shall be divided into nine Districts.
+The territory served or to be served by SECO Energy is divided into nine Districts.
 Each District shall be represented by one Trustee.
-The Board of Trustees may amend the District lines from time to time in its discretion.
+The Board of Trustees may amend the District lines from time to time at its discretion.

-1. Not less than thirty days nor more than sixty days before the Annual Meeting of the members, the Board of Trustees shall call a separate meeting of the members of each Trustee’s District whose term will expire at the next Annual Meeting at a suitable place in such District for the purpose of selecting one person as Trustee to represent the members located within such District.
-The notice of such meeting shall be delivered to each member located in such District as provided in Section 3 of Article III, and shall indicate the District to which such members belong.
+1. Not less than thirty (30) days nor more than sixty (60) days before the Annual Meeting of the members, the Board of Trustees shall call a separate meeting of the members of each Trustee’s District whose term will expire at the next Annual Meeting at a suitable place in such District for the purpose of electing one person as Trustee to represent the members located within such District.
+The notice of such meeting shall be delivered to each member located in such District as provided in Article III C. of these Bylaws, and shall indicate the District to which such members reside.
 The notice shall state that an election of their Trustee to represent their District is to be made at the meeting.
-The meeting shall, however, be open for discussion of any other matters pertaining to the business of the Cooperative, regardless of whether or not such matters were listed in the notice of the meeting, and recommendations with respect thereto may be submitted to the Board of Trustees or the entire membership.
+The meeting shall be open for discussion of any other matters pertaining to the business of SECO Energy, regardless of whether or not such matters were listed in the notice of the meeting, and recommendations with respect thereto may be submitted to the Board of Trustees or the entire membership.

 The District Meeting shall be called to order by the Trustee representing the District or by another designated representative of the Board of Trustees.

-The members shall then proceed to elect a chairman, who shall be someone other than a Trustee, who shall appoint a secretary to act for the duration of the meeting.
-Twenty members residing in the District present at such duly called District Meeting shall constitute a quorum.
+The members shall elect a chair, who shall be someone other than a Trustee, who shall appoint a secretary to act for the duration of the meeting.
+Twenty (20) members residing in the District present at such duly called District Meeting shall constitute a quorum.
 Members of other Districts present at the meeting may be heard but shall have no vote.
-Those persons but only those persons who have been certified by the secretary as provided in Section 7 (b) hereof, shall be considered nominated and eligible for election at the meeting.
-Candidates must be members residing in the District and must be certified as required by paragraph (b) of this section to possess the qualifications for Trustee specified in Section 2 of Article IV of these Bylaws.
+Those persons and only those persons who have been certified by the Secretary as provided in Article III.
+G. 2. shall be considered nominated and eligible for election at the meeting.
+Candidates must be members residing in the District and must be certified as required by paragraph 2 of this section to possess the qualifications for Trustee specified in Article IV of these Bylaws.

-(b) In order for a member to be nominated at a District Meeting for the position of Trustee his or her name and intent to run for such position must be received by the Cooperative at the corporate headquarters to the attention of the CEO within fifteen (15) days after the date of sending the notice of meeting unless such fifteenth day is a Saturday, Sunday or legal holiday in which case it shall run to the end of the next day which is not a Saturday, Sunday or legal holiday.
-The Cooperative shall determine whether such prospective candidate meets the qualifications of Section 2, Article IV of these Bylaws.
+2. In order for a member to be nominated at a District Meeting for the position of Trustee, his or her name and intent to run for such position must be received by SECO Energy at the corporate headquarters to the attention of the CEO within fifteen (15) days after the date of sending the notice of meeting unless such fifteenth day is a Saturday, Sunday or legal holiday in which case it shall run to the end of the next day which is not a Saturday, Sunday or legal holiday.
+SECO Energy shall determine whether such prospective candidate meets the qualifications of Article IV.
+B. of these Bylaws.
 The Secretary of SECO Energy shall certify the names of all prospective candidates who shall satisfy the said requirements prior to the District Meeting.

 1. Report as to the number of members present in order to determine the existence of a quorum.

-3. Reading of unapproved minutes of previous meeting of the members and the taking of necessary action thereon.
+3. Reading or waiver of reading of unapproved minutes of previous meeting of the members and the taking of necessary action thereon.